Qwinpin/twitter_crawler/README.md

  - PyQuery (used to parse web-page)
  - Tweepy - https://github.com/tweepy/tweepy

-Used GetOldTweets-python by Jefferson-Henrique (https://github.com/Jefferson-Henrique/GetOldTweets-python) - realy thx, u greate man
+Used GetOldTweets-python by Jefferson-Henrique (https://github.com/Jefferson-Henrique/GetOldTweets-python) - realy thx, u great man

 In future:
  - interface to interact with different type of modules